-- In the case of a defined benefit, you know the exact amount that will become available on your retirement date. - In the case of an investment capital, the amount that becomes available on your retirement date may be higher or lower, as this depends on market prices.
+- In the case of guaranteed capital, you know the precise amount that will become available on your retirement date - In the case of investment capital, the amount is dependent on prices on the stock market.
+As a result, the amount that eventually becomes available on your retirement date may be higher or lower that the amount shown.